hasselmonians/RatCatcher/README.md

 # RatCatcher
-A general utility for parsing data and passing to analysis scripts.
+A general utility for parsing data and passing to analysis scripts to be run on a high-performance computing cluster.

 In its simplest form, `RatCatcher` is an uncomplicated class that contains all the relevant information to find data on the cluster and produce batch files.
 You can use it to create a batch script that can be run on a high-performance computing cluster from your raw data and a custom analysis function, and then gather your data into a table afterwards.